-On the 3rd Sunday of the Holy Fifty Days, the Church reads John 4:1-42.
+Today, the 3rd Sunday of the Holy Fifty Days, the Church reads John 4:1-42 to explain the “I am the Living Water” statement.
 This passage narrates the interaction between our Lord Jesus Christ and a Samaritan Woman at Jacob’s well.
 The woman came to fill her jar from the well and the Lord asked her for a drink.
 Through this conversation, Jesus called out the Samaritan woman for what she had done in the past.
 Jesus later revealed to the Samaritan woman that He is the Messiah.

 The story of the Samaritan woman is repeated throughout the year, multiple times, delivering a variety of messages.
 Most recently, we read the same Gospel on the Fourth Sunday of Lent concentrating our attention on the Samaritan Woman’s repentance.
 However, during the Holy 50 Days, the Church focuses on how Jesus is the Giver of the living water: “but whoever drinks of the water that I will give him will never be thirsty again.
 The water that I will give him will become in him a spring of water welling up to eternal life.”
 (John 4:14).